-Include a clear Call to Action (CTA)
+3. Include a clear call-to-action (CTA)

 Your CTA should be clear, concise, and written in language that appeals to your audience.
 It could be in the form of a hyperlink (“Click here for a free download”) or a button (“Add to cart”) that takes your reader to the next page where they can complete the action.

-Guide your visitors and reinforce your message
+4. Guide your visitors and reinforce your message

 In addition to your CTA being impactful, you should craft the rest of your webpage to guide your reader towards the action you want them to take.

 This (usually) means having one or two CTAs per page and reinforcing your message by mentioning your CTA several times on the page.
 Put succinctly by Successful Blogging: “The key is to not leave people hanging – give them clear direction on what to do next within or at the end of each page or post.”

-Always emphasize benefits
+5. Always emphasize benefits

 When it comes to choosing the actual words to include in your copy that surrounds your CTA, steer away from simply listing what services you offer and focus on what benefits and advantages your clients will get over other companies.
 Assume that your reader understands what their problem is and is visiting your website to make a decision between you and your competitor.

-Keep your copy concise
+6. Keep your copy concise

 Did you know that people read differently on a computer screen than on paper?
 Computer screens make reading more difficult so people tend to fixate their eyes on the top left corner and scan down the page from there.

-Put your CTA in the right place
+7. Put your CTA in the right place

 Getting it right means placing it where your audience is mostly likely to see it and backing it up with evidence for why they should take action.
 Including your CTA more than once offers readers multiple moments at which they can take action.